jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Learning Rate Scheduling
 A linearly decreasing learning rate is a common technique for training neural networks.
 The idea is that in the beginning of training, the optimizer should take large steps to minimize loss rapidly, while near the end, the steps should be smaller to facilitate convergence to a local optima.

 A fancier way to control the learning rate is to adaptively set it based on a desired KL-divergence between policy iterations.
-In most of my work, I use the RL Games library implementation of an adaptive learning rate with an initial learning rate of 1e-5.
+In most of my work, I use the RL Games implementation of an adaptive learning rate with an initial learning rate of 1e-5.
 Here is what the learning rate and KL-divergence plots usually looks like:
 ![pic](adaptive_lr.png)
 *KL-divergence and learning rate plotted for five training runs from my [quadruped project](https://www.jeremiahcoholich.com/publication/quadruped_footsteps/).
 The desired KL-divergence was set to 0.01.
 The learning rate hovers around 7e-4.*